cypher4859/galaxy-pc-parts-admin-dashboard/README.md

 ### Please Note

-I am aware that the Google ClientID and Client Secret are visible in the code and that this is typically frowned upon.
-This is currently required to function and for the purposes of this project will remain as part of code.
-I would like to continue with this project after class ends and will likely move this over to a hosting service so that I can hide the ENV file and make it easier for anyone to view this in the future.
+I am aware that the Google Client ID and Client Secret are visible in the code and that this is typically frowned upon.
+This is currently required to function and for the purposes of this project will remain as part of the code.
+I would like to continue with this project after class ends and will likely move this over to a hosting service so that I can hide the ENV file and make it easier for anyone to view this project without locally hosting it in the future.

 ## 🛠 To run locally: